 Once determined on or before 28 February, the School's admission arrangements for that intake must be published, and cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.

-The admission arrangements for the September 2025 intake were determined by the Governing Body at their meeting on 22nd November 2023.
-They will be reviewed again early in the Autumn term 2024 for the next intake.
+The admission arrangements for the September 2026 intake were determined by the Governing Body at their meeting on 28 January 2025.
+They will be reviewed again in the Autumn term 2026 for the next intake.